hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 In the viewport, click the polyline, then right-click on it and select **Modification mode** in the context menu.

 {% include image.html file="salome/sah-polyline-edit.png" max-width="332" alt="telemac salome hydro edit polygon" %}

 {% include image.html file="salome/sah-polyline-edit-popup.png" alt="telemac salome hydro edit polygon modification" %}

+To get the data table (*Section* / *Index*) visible in the lower part of the popup window, highlight the four edges of the polygon in the viewport with the mouse.

 In the popup window, modify the points so that a 500-m long and 100-m wide rectangle occurs as shown below (the section *Index* numbers will change, so pay attention to not create crossing lines).

 {% include image.html file="salome/sah-polyline-edit-coords.png" alt="telemac salome hydro polygon table coordinates modification" %}
-{% include image.html file="salome/sah-polyline-edited.png" max-width="420" alt="telemac salome hydro edit polygon" %}
+{% include image.html file="salome/sah-polyline-edited.png" alt="telemac salome hydro edit polygon" %}

 {% include tip.html content="Save the project by clicking on the **File** (top menu) > **Save As...**.
 In the popup menu, select the simulation target folder and define a name such as *flume3d*.
 Press **Save** to save the project in **hdf** format and regularly press the save button (disk symbol) in the next steps to avoid loosing work.
 Thus, the project can be saved, closed and re-opened any time." %}